SQYQianYe/JRA3Q_Reanalysis/README.md

 ### Data Resolution
 - grid:1.25° x 1.25° from 0E to 358.75E and 90N to 90S (288 x 145 Longitude/Latitude)
 - time:3 hour

+## Notice
+- Please note that the data provided covers the time span from 1948 to 2023.
+For downloading data from after September 1947 or for the year 2024 and beyond, modifications to the year loop within the shell scripts will be necessary.